PNB Loans: What Filipinos Should Consider

 - PNB Loans are not for every OFWs.
 You have to reside in the country specified for the offered loan.

 - Auto loans require a wide coverage of insurance.
-Take note that the fee for insurance is not included in the loan amount you will get.
+Take note that the insurance fee is not included in the loan amount you will get.

 - The appraisal fee is nonrefundable.
-This means that whether you continue the loan or not, you have to pay for it.
+Whether you continue the loan or not, you have to pay for it.

 - Rushed credit cards can be costly.